Adversarial Transfer Learning for Cross-domain Visual Recognition: Introduction

-DA model and algorithm allows machine learning methods to be self-adapted among multiple knowledge domains, that is, the trained model parameters from one data domain can be adapted to another domain.
-It is thus of great practical importance to explore DA methods.
-The assumption underpinning DA is that, although the domains differ, there is sufficient commonality to support such adaptation.
+It is of great practical importance to explore DA methods.
+DA models allow machine learning model to be self-adapted among multiple visual knowledge domains, i.e., the trained model from one data domain can be adapted to another domain and it is the key objective of this paper.
+There is a fundamental assumption underlying is that, although the domains differ, there is sufficient commonality to support such adaptation.

-In this paper, we reformulate DA as a conditional image generation problem.
-The mapping function from one domain to another can be viewed as the modeling process of the generator, which achieves automatic domain shift alignment during data sampling \cite{Kim2017Learning}.
-Adversarial adaptation has become a natural incarnation of DA approach, which seeks to minimize an approximate domain discrepancy through an adversarial objective function.
-Therefore, an adversarial domain adaptation framework with domain generators and domain discriminators as GAN does is proposed.
-Generative adversarial network (GAN) picks two networks called generator and discriminator working against each other.
-The generator is trained to produce images confusing the discriminator, which in turn tries to distinguish them from real examples.
-This adversarial strategy is very suitable for DA problem \cite{Tzeng2017Adversarial}, therefore, this confrontation principle is exploited to ensure that the discriminator cannot distinguish the source domain from the generated target domain.
-The GAN inspired domain adaptation (ADDA) with convolutional neural network (CNN) has achieved a surprisingly good performance in \cite{Tzeng2017Adversarial}.
+Most of the existing DA algorithms seek to bridge the gap between domains by reconstructing a common feature subspace for general feature representation.
+In this paper, we reformulate DA as a conditional image generation problem which tends to bridge the gap by generating domain specific data.
+The mapping function from one domain to another can be viewed as the modeling process of a generator, which achieves automatic domain shift alignment during data sampling and generating \cite{Kim2017Learning}.
+Recently, generative adversarial network (GAN) proposed in~\cite{Goodfellow2014Generative}, that tends to generate user-defined images by the adversarial mechanism between generator and discriminator, has become a mainstream of DA approach~\cite{ganin2017domain}.
+This is usually modeled by minimizing the approximate domain discrepancy via an adversarial objective function.
+GAN generally carries two networks called generator and discriminator, which work against each other.
+The generator is trained to produce images that could confuse the discriminator, while the discriminator tries to distinguish the generated images from real images.
+This adversarial strategy is very suitable for DA problem~\cite{Tzeng2017Adversarial,Salimans2016Improved}, because domain discrepancy can be easily reduced by adversarial generation.
+Therefore, this confrontation principle is exploited to ensure that the discriminator cannot distinguish the source domain from the generated target domain.
+In~\cite{ganin2017domain}, DANN is one of the first work of deep domain adaptation, in which the adversarial mechanism of GAN was used to bridge the gap between the source and target domains.
+Similarly, the GAN inspired domain adaptation (ADDA) with convolutional neural network (CNN) architecture has also achieved a surprisingly good performance in~\cite{Tzeng2017Adversarial}.
+With the success of GAN in domain adaptation, an adversarial domain adaptation framework with domain generators and domain discriminators as GAN does is studied in this work for cross-domain visual recognition.